Private, In-Home Tutoring in Pooler, Georgia

-SchoolTutoring Academy’s tutoring programs for Pooler students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Pooler, Georgia students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Pooler Schools are among Savannah-Chatham County Public Schools.
 The curriculum follows Common Core Georgia Performance Standards.
 Teaching and learning follow a set of student performance standards at every grade level, preparing students for college and career readiness – what students need to know and be able to do to for success at the next grade level and the future.
 Students are also encouraged to pursue their interests, whether it is in the arts, or the sciences, or athletics, so that students feel connected to their learning experience.